noe2019/Smart-Lending/README.md

 | 9    | Georgia            | 1,355               | South Dakota             | 63                  |
 | 10   | Massachusetts      | 1,310               | Alaska                   | 78                  |

-#### Key Observations

-1. **Geographic Diversity**: The top borrowing states span across various U.S. regions, indicating widespread economic activity and access to credit facilities, whereas the bottom borrowing states are predominantly less populous and economically smaller.
-2. **Population Impact**: States with larger populations like California and New York dominate the top of the list, suggesting a direct correlation between population size and the number of borrowers.
-3. **Economic Factors**: The bottom states generally feature fewer borrowers, which may be influenced by lower levels of economic activity or smaller financial markets.
-4. **Variability in Borrowing**: There is a stark contrast in the number of borrowers between the top and bottom states, with California having more than 2,000 times the number of borrowers compared to Maine.
-5. **Policy Implications**: This disparity could highlight areas needing targeted economic support or improved access to financial services to stimulate borrowing and economic growth.

 #### 3.2.
 Top 10 and Bottom 10 States by Amount Borrowed

 | Rank | Top 10 States      | Total Loan Amount (in millions) | Bottom 10 States | Total Loan Amount (in thousands) |